SecondThundeR/SecondThundeR/README.md

          - And...here's a pretty nice README ;)
      - [**secondthunder-js-bot**](https://github.com/SecondThundeR/secondthunder-js-bot) — Some random bot for Discord which was created just for fun and for some educational purposes *(Made with Discord.js library)*
      - [**Webhook-Notifier**](https://github.com/SecondThundeR/Webhook-Notifier) - Simple Python script for posting to Discord *(Written as submodule for main bot)*
+     - [**Meme Name Generator**](https://github.com/SecondThundeR/namegen-public) - Python script to get a random "person" using a random name and brand name.
+Made as a result of one joke in the local chat ...
   - **Figma Projects:**
     - [**OrbitReader**](https://www.figma.com/file/GsnLhc0IVJnofPt6yw3JZW/Orbit) — A quick sketch for one unreleased app
     - [**Project Delta**](https://www.figma.com/file/Sk8zK5CWB7XjqRE0Uq5T04/Project-Delta?node-id=7%3A3917) — Sketch and ideas for interesting player design